-The types of improvements, which can be funded by a CFD, are much broader that those types of improvements, which can be funded by traditional assessment districts.
-For example, schools, police stations, fire stations and libraries can be constructed with CFD bond proceeds, as well as roadways, water lines, and other traditional types of public improvements.
-CFD's can also be formed for purposes of public facility maintenance.
+The types of improvements that can be funded by a CFD tend to be broader than those public improvement projects that are funded by traditional assessment districts.
+For example, schools, police stations, fire stations, and libraries can be constructed with CFD bond proceeds.
+Roadways, water lines, and other traditional types of public improvements can also be funded with the proceeds from CFD bonds.

 4. Money is repaid to bondholders through Mello-Roos special tax.

 The service for the bonds is repaid by the levy of a special tax on property within the CFD.
-The amount of special tax is determined by each CFD's Special Tax Formula, and may vary between property types.
-The special tax revenue is used to pay back the investment, repay principal and interest to bondholders.
-Taxation and repayment continues each year for the life of the bond issue, usually 20 to 40 years.
+The amount of special tax is determined by each CFD's Special Tax Formula and may vary between property types.
+The special tax revenue is used to pay back the investment and to repay principal and interest to bondholders.
+Taxation and repayment continues each year for the life of the bond issue, which is typically 20 to 40 years.

 The above Mello Roos information is deemed reliable but not guaranteed.